 loosen the pivot pins.
 Freeing these rollers is very important, and

-can take a very long time.
-An hour in a large ultrasonic tank at
+can take a long time.

 - Assemble the pairs of segment and lock levers, attach the bell

 crank springs, and install from the rear.
 Insert the lower pivot